Muscle Development and Promoting Topline

 Conclusion

+Your horse’s topline isn’t just a reflection of good breeding and conformation.
+It’s a reflection of his general musculoskeletal health and comfort.
+If his topline is poor, you need to rebuild it.
+Fortunately, most horses lacking a topline can recover.
 Muscle development and promoting topline is a combination of good training and diet.
-Horses can generally tolerate high levels of protein in the diet.
+Horses can generally tolerate high levels of protein.
 Problem is, it’s a costly part of the diet and depending on the source, can have some detrimental effects on your horse.

 Checking the protein intake in your diet is a relatively simple thing made even easier with a Fibregenix diet review.
 We’re here to take the stress out of your decision-making process so contact us now.